 Chantecaille Rose de Mai Face Oil goop, $186SHOP NOW

-2. They’re Beyond Multipurpose
+2. They’re beyond Multipurpose

-You really need an oil if you use retinols or other drying or antiblemish products.
-Treatments like Retin-A, AHA peels or creams, and breakout fighters—from astringent toners all the way to prescription Accutane—can really help your skin, but they can also seriously dry it out.
+You need an oil if you use retinols or other drying or antiblemish products.
+Treatments like Retin-A, AHA peels or creams, and breakout fighters—from astringent toners all the way to prescription Accutane—can help your skin, but they can also seriously dry it out.
 Face oils return moisture and life to your skin, smoothing lines and soothing it in the process.

 On the flip side, even skin that’s decidedly not dry can benefit from oils.
 While synthetic and mineral oils are comedogenic and clog pores, most natural plant oils are not.
-Believe it or not, the right face oil can actually help balance skin.
+Believe it or not, the right face oil can help balance skin.